-One of the main reasons people purchase laptop computers is they like the idea of using it when they cannot access a mains power outlet.
+One of the main reasons people purchase laptop computers is that they like using them when they cannot access a mains power outlet.
 Nevertheless, if your laptop battery is totally dead, you will not be able to start your machine, let alone use it.

 While there can be several reasons why a laptop battery is not charging when it is plugged into a mains outlet, the three most common reasons tend to be: